QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Basic package usage---optimization of standard strategies

 The obtained value is an array \texttt{bound}=[$b_1, b_2, ..., b_N$] where $b_n$ is an upper bound on $F_Q^{(n)}(\Lambda_\theta)$.

 The numerical results are presented in Fig.~\ref{fig:parallel}(B) and (C).
-We considered parallel strategy with ancilla dimension $d_\mc{A}$ and various bond dimensions $r_\mr{MPS}=\sqrt{r_\mf{L}}$.
-Notice that for dephasing case (B) results from \acs{MOP} and \acs{ISS} methods coincide perfectly and that \acs{QFI} for \acs{MPS} with $r_\mr{MPS}=4$ approaches the upper bound with growing $N$.
+We considered the parallel strategy with ancilla dimension $d_\mc{A}$ and various bond dimensions $r_\mr{MPS}=\sqrt{r_\mf{L}}$.
+The relation between $r_{\rm{MPS}}$ and $r_{\mf{L}}$ was chosen based on the fact that the density matrix of the input state has bond dimension equal to $r_{\mr{MPS}}^2$, so taking $r_\mf{L}$ up to this value should not significantly affect the execution time (in practice, a smaller $r_\mf{L}$ is typically sufficient).
+Notice that for the dephasing case (B) results from \acs{MOP} and \acs{ISS} methods coincide perfectly and that \acs{QFI} for \acs{MPS} with $r_\mr{MPS}=4$ approaches the upper bound as $N$ increases.
 This suggests that in this case $d_\mc{A}=2$ is sufficient to saturate the bound.
 On the other hand, for the amplitude damping case (C) the results obtained using \acs{MOP} and \acs{ISS} differ, and already for $N=5$ the ancilla dimension $d_\mc{A}=2$ is suboptimal.
 Additionally, $F_Q^{(N)}(\Lambda_\theta)/N$ computed using \acs{MPS} quickly flattens out and the increase of bond dimension leads to a very small improvement.
-Therefore, we can conclude that in this case the $d_\mc{A}$ considered are insufficient to saturate the bound.
+Therefore, we can conclude that in this case the dimensions $d_\mc{A}$ considered are insufficient to saturate the bound.